SansGuidon/bookmarks/README.md

 * [John Allspaw](https://www.adaptivecapacitylabs.com/blog/2017/12/19/taking-human-performance-seriously/) - (2017) Taking Human Performance Seriously
 > A proper treatment of the human element requires the human to be the focus
 * [wikiHow](https://www.wikihow.com/Make-a-QR-Code-to-Share-Your-WiFi-Password) - (2018) How to Make a QR Code to Share Your WiFi Password.
+* [Vadim Kravcenko](http://vadimkravcenko.com/growing-your-interns) - (2018) Growing your interns | eventually you will become Senior Developers and will need to nurture your own interns.

 # Creativity :bulb:
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)